-Below, we'll break out some descriptions used to identify different types of acne you might encounter.
+Below, we'll break down some descriptions for different types of acne you might come across:

 Types of Acne: